adambard/learnxinyminutes-docs/perl6.html.markdown

 # *everything* -- with great power comes great responsibility)

 ## Meta operators !
 # Oh boy, get ready.
-Get ready, because we're dwelving deep
+Get ready, because we're delving deep
 #  into the rabbit's hole, and you probably won't want to go
 #  back to other languages after reading that.
 #  (I'm guessing you don't want to already at that point).